|MS online | admission | competencies | curriculum & prerequisites | financial information | orientation | online faculty|

 Year 1, Fall

-- Foundations of Dental Hygiene, Education, and Health Care: This course provides an overview of the current and future trends impacting oral health, dental hygiene, higher education, and health care services.
+- DHYGRACK 687 - Foundations of Dental Hygiene, Education, and Health Care: This course provides an overview of the current and future trends impacting oral health, dental hygiene, higher education, and health care services.
 The role of individuals and organizations in addressing health disparities, preparation of future workforces, and promoting change will be addressed.
+Students will begin to examine leadership roles and professional development.

 Year 1, Winter